jhulick/cups-java/README.md

 This library wasn't widely tested.
 If you find bugs, either submit a new issue or fork/fix/submit PR.

-Please use the `master` branch for all testing and troubleshooting.
+Please use the `develop` branch for all testing and troubleshooting.

 ## External libraries